predictiveoncologyCRCM/NPJbc_2019_ERposBC/README.md

 - '*Breast_cancer_classifiers.Rda*' : R object including all custom R functions and associated data need for classifications.

-- '*Breast_cancer_classifications.csv*' : CSV table of all samples with their clinical & molecular variables detailed.

 If you have any questions, we will be glad to help you.

 Sincerely,